Email Marketing

 How to add events from an email to your calendar

-As the scenario above suggests, you would like your future attendees to add your event to their calendars.
+As the scenario in the intro suggests, you would like your future attendees to add your event to their calendars.
 Once added there, the event will act as an automatic reminder, and attendees will get a notification from their calendar when your event is about to start.

 There are two options to add event invites from an email to a personal calendar: